1cb8c1/DystproAPI/Readme.md

 This project is used as REST API for distproapp.
 All API access is over HTTPS and can be accesed from [dystproapi.azurewebsites.net](dystproapi.azurewebsites.net)

-All data is sent and receives as JSON expect one example (because of project specification to use at least one XML endpoint)
+All data is sent and received as JSON expect one example (because of project specification to use at least one XML endpoint)

 <br/><br/>